semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 ## Block settings {#block-settings}

-Block settings apply to every job in the block.
+The settings you configure on the block are applied to all the contained jobs.

 ### Prologue {#prologue}